-- Installing a teflon liner is essential for protecting the wire.
+- Install a teflon liner to protect the wire.

-- Keeping the cable straight and avoiding kinks is also crucial for putting less pressure on the feeding mechanism.
+- Keep the cable straight and avoiding kinks is also crucial for putting less pressure on the feeding mechanism.

 - Use contact tips for aluminum.
-These have a 10% wider opening because aluminum expands more than steel.
+These have a 10% wider opening because it expands more than steel.

 - Use the thickest wire possible for the metal thickness you weld.

 - Also, use the stronger 5356 wire instead of the 4043 if possible.